-ELEC-014E: Ethernet, USB, or other ANSI or IEC accepted serial protocol signals.
+ELEC-014R: Ethernet, USB, or other ANSI or IEC accepted serial protocol signals.

 All cameras, including USB cameras, must be powered by the MATE supply.
 Powering a USB camera from the MATE supply can be accomplished by using a USB repeater / extender that has a separate power input at the far (ROV) end.
-The ROV must convert the 48V to 12V or 5V as needed to power the device from the MATE 48 volt supply.
-This conversion must be done on the ROV.
-USB cameras plugged directly into laptops are not allowed.
+The ROV would then provide the power to the device from the MATE supply.
+USB cameras directly plugged into laptops or surface computers are not allowed.
 Be sure to denote camera power on your SID.

-If a company is using fiber optics and onboard power for their micro-ROV, cameras on board the micro-ROV may be powered from the onboard batteries.
+If a company is using fiber optics and onboard power from their Micro-ROV, cameras on board the micro-ROV may be powered from onboard batteries.